MicrosoftDocs/SupportArticles-docs/support/sql/admin/logging-data-storage-algorithms.md

 ### Performance impacts

 All versions of SQL Server open the log and data files by using the Win32 CreateFile function.
-The dwFlagsAndAttributes member includes the `FILE_FLAG_WRITE_THROUGH` option when they are opened by SQL Server.
+The dwFlagsAndAttributes member includes the `FILE_FLAG_WRITE_THROUGH` option when they're opened by SQL Server.

-`FILE_FLAG_WRITE_THROUGH`

-Instructs the system to write through any intermediate cache and go directly to disk.
-The system can still cache write operations, but cannot lazily flush them.
+`FILE_FLAG_WRITE_THROUGH` instructs the system to write through any intermediate cache and go directly to disk.
+The system can still cache write operations, but can't lazily flush them.

 The `FILE_FLAG_WRITE_THROUGH` option makes sure that when a write operation returns a successful completion, the data is correctly stored in stable storage.
 This aligns with the WAL protocol that ensures the data.

 Many disk drives (SCSI and IDE) contain onboard caches of 512 KB, 1 MB, or larger.
 However, the drive caches usually rely on a capacitor and not a battery-backed solution.
-These caching mechanisms cannot guarantee writes across a power cycle or similar failure point.
+These caching mechanisms can't guarantee writes across a power cycle or similar failure point.
 They only guarantee the completion of the sector write operations.
 This is specifically why the torn write and log parity detection were built into SQL Server 7.0 and later versions.
 As the drives continue to grow in size, the caches become larger, and they can expose larger amounts of data during a failure.

 Many hardware vendors provide battery-backed disk controller solutions.
 These controller caches can maintain the data in the cache for several days and even allow the caching hardware to be placed in a second computer.
 When power is correctly restored, the unwritten data is flushed before the further data access is allowed.
 Many of them allow a percentage of read versus write cache to be established for optimal performance.
 Some contain large memory storage areas.
 In fact, for a specific segment of the market, some hardware vendors provide high-end battery-backed disk caching controller systems with 6 GB of cache.
 These can significantly improve database performance.

 Advanced caching implementations will handle the `FILE_FLAG_WRITE_THROUGH` request by not disabling the controller cache because they can provide true rewrite capabilities in the event of a system reset, power failure, or other failure point.

-I/O transfers without the use of a cache can be longer because of to the mechanical time that is required to move the drive heads, spin rates, and other limiting factors.
+I/O transfers without the use of a cache can be longer because of the mechanical time that's required to move the drive heads, spin rates, and other limiting factors.

 ### Sector ordering